petervdpas/mermaid-bridge/README.md

 3. The resulting Mermaid code will be displayed, ready to be copied or saved.

 ## Example Mermaid Syntax

+You can edit the mermaid below here: [Mermaid Live Editor](https://mermaid-js.github.io/mermaid-live-editor/).
+You can also find more examples in the [Mermaid documentation](https://mermaid-js.github.io/mermaid/#/).

 **The following is an example of a CLASS diagram in Mermaid syntax:**